augmented-os/augmented-os/docs/architecture/components/task_execution_service/data_model.md

 1. **Task Status Indexing** - Indexes on task status for efficient querying of tasks by state
 2. **Composite Indexes** - Composite indexes on workflowInstanceId + status for efficient workflow-related queries
+3. **Workflow Definition Denormalization** - The workflow_definition_id is denormalized in task_instances to enable efficient filtering without joins
-3. **Partitioning Strategy** - Tasks are partitioned by creation date for improved query performance
+4. **Partitioning Strategy** - Tasks are partitioned by creation date for improved query performance
-4. **Execution Metadata** - Frequently accessed execution metadata is denormalized for performance
+5. **Execution Metadata** - Frequently accessed execution metadata is denormalized for performance
-5. **Archiving Strategy** - Completed tasks older than a configurable threshold are archived to maintain performance
+6. **Archiving Strategy** - Completed tasks older than a configurable threshold are archived to maintain performance

 ## Related Schema Documentation